Private Loans and Grants

 The tabs below identify four private loan providers that are approved by Excelsior College.

-Provided by Citizens Bank, the TruFit Student Loan offers a variable rate based upon credit.
+Provided by Citizens Bank Student Loan, the student loan offers a variable rate based upon credit.
 You may be able to finance the total cost of your education minus other aid received.
 This loan offers various repayment plans with no prepayment penalty.

 Provided by Sallie Mae, the Sallie Mae Smart Option Student Loan is an option for undergraduate and graduate students who still need funds after they have maximized free money and federal loans.
 With this loan, you can borrow up to the full cost of your education, less other aid received.